codefresh-io/docs.codefresh.io/_docs/quick-start/ci-quickstart/create-ci-pipeline.md

 <!--Because all Codefresh capabilities are based on Docker images, Docker is also serving as an abstraction layer over any the implementation language of your source code.
 Codefresh can work with projects written in Ruby, Python, Java, Node or any other programming language as long as they produce a Docker image.
 Docker images are a first class citizen in Codefresh pipelines and not just an afterthought.-->

-Creating a Codefresh pipeline includes:
+Creating a Docker image through a Codefresh pipeline includes these tasks:
 1. [Connect a Docker registry to Codefresh](#connect-a-docker-registry-to-codefresh)
 1. [Create a project for CI pipeline](#create-a-project-for-ci-pipeline)
 1. [Create and run CI pipeline](#create-and-run-ci-pipeline)